yunwooseong/CD-VAE/README.md

 ### CD-VAE and ECD-VAE Implementation

-This repository contains the implementation code for the CD-VAE and CD-VAE<sup>++</sup> models as proposed in our paper.
+This repository contains the implementation code for the CD-VAE and ECD-VAE models as proposed in our paper.

 ### Example Usage